J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/YARA/YARA Rules.md

 ## 💡 My Reflection

 Writing YARA rules was one of the most enjoyable parts of my malware analysis journey.
-I noticed that **YARA and Suricata IDS share conceptual similarities** — both rely on signatures and conditions to detect malicious behavior.
+I noticed that **YARA and Suricata IDS share conceptual similarities** in which both of them relies on signatures and conditions to detect malicious behavior.
 For anyone pursuing **Blue Teaming or Threat Hunting**, YARA is an absolute must-learn tool.

 ---